Home

 The Line Mountain Elementary School has implemented an online bus request system from PickUp Patrol.
 You can click on the logo to visit the website to sign up to handle all your bussing requests.

-The Line Mountain School Board meeting on Tuesday, March 26th, 2024 at 6:30pm will be held in the High School Library
+The Line Mountain School Board meeting on Tuesday, February 25th, 2025 at 6:30pm will be held in the High School Library

 Healthy Roster